caperaven/crs-process-api/readme.md

 1. item

 In most all cases "item" is not defined.
-When executing a process as part of a loop the current array item is the item accessed through "@item".
+When executing a process as part of a loop the current array item is the item accessed through "$item".

 ## Math Intent